fin-ger/simple-raft-node/README.md

 > This project is highly work-in-progress

 For now, read the source to get started.
-This readme will be helpful later on :shh:
+This readme will be helpful later on :neckbeard: :dizzy_face: